Galbi, An Ode to Carnivores (Korean BBQ)

 Dad’s Cooking

-I took this for granted while growing up but once I started cooking for my own family I realized what a mind-boggling feat it was.
-My dad started each meal with a quick soup and stir-fried spinach or broccoli for the veggie dish.
-He steamed minced pork seasoned with garlic and black beans or fish, and stir-fried beef with pickled vegetables to round out the meal.
+I took this for granted while growing up, but once I started cooking for my own family, I realized what a mind-boggling feat it was.
+My dad began each meal with a quick soup and stir-fried spinach or broccoli.
+He steamed minced pork seasoned with garlic and black beans, or stir-fried beef with pickled vegetables to round out the meal.

 DSC01951_2

-These days our meals are a mash-up of American cooking and our cultural roots.
-We marinade steaks in Hoi Sin, a Chinese sweet, salty paste or poach chicken and serve it with soy sauce infused with ginger, garlic, and onions.
-Barbecue beef ribs cut crosswise, flanken-style or marinade ribs for a delicious Korean-style bbq.
+These days, our meals are a mash-up of American cooking and our cultural roots.
+We marinate steaks in Hoisin, a Chinese sweet, salty paste, or poach chicken and serve it with soy sauce infused with ginger, garlic, and onions.
+Barbecue beef ribs cut crosswise, flanken-style or marinate ribs for a delicious Korean-style BBQ called Galbi.

-One of our favorites is Galbi or flanken-style beef ribs marinated in a sauce made of soy, sugar, garlic, and onions.
-Ono-licious!
-Looking for something new for your next barbecue, this is it.
+Galbi starts with flanken-style beef ribs (cross-cut) marinated in a sauce made of soy, sugar, garlic, and onions.
+It’s sweet and salty, packed with flavor, and Ono-licious!
+Looking for something different for your next barbecue, try this, guaranteed to be a winner.

 Galbi